eliotcochrane/eliotcochrane.github.io/_posts/2023-12-07-season-first-day.md

 Pole planting is a great tool for timing and resetting your weight in the transition of the turn.
 Using this to help steer your skis and control your skis, the Norwegian pole plant is a great drill to also feel the pinch at the waist to get over the outside ski.

 **Description**
-In fall line turns, both poles are planted on the outside of the turn, utilizing both arms, shoulders and hips facing down the fall line.
+In fall line turns, both poles are planted on the outside of the turn, utilizing both arms, shoulders, and hips facing down the fall line.
 Both poles should hit at the same time at a distance from the body that will help facilitate a "pinch" over the outside ski.

 **Objectives**
 * Enhances timing/coordination